-Locate studs.
+Locate studs with a stud finder.
 Make an inspection hole to ensure your placement is not interfering with electrical, HVAC, or plumbing.

 To do this, choose a small section (3 x 3 inches) of wall between studs where you want your shelf to go.
 Use a drywall saw to cut out a square while holding the saw at a 45-degree angle.
 (This will prevent the piece from falling into the wall.)
 Place a pocket-size mirror into the hole and use a flashlight to look for any obstructions in the way of where you want your recessed shelf to sit.

-Measure how high you'd like to make your shelf (we made ours 16 x 16 inches).
-Use the drywall saw to cut out drywall between studs.
+Measure how tall you'd like to make your shelf (we made ours 16 x 16 inches) and how high up you'd like it to be installed.
+Use the drywall saw to cut out drywall between studs, using a stud finder to be exact.
 Remove drywall and set aside.